 - submit application for AIS grant(s) by the deadline.

-If awarded grant funding, schools must adhere to policies of AIS participation, such as using specific contract templates, preparing for artists' visits, and submitting evaluations.
-After a school has received its award notification and is fully participating in AIS, it may use United Arts' contract templates and other services to ease facilitation of additional programs scheduled during that same school year; these programs must adhere to the same policies and timelines as grant-funded programs.
+If awarded grant funding, schools must adhere to all Artists in Schools policies, such as using specific contract templates, preparing for artists' visits, and submitting evaluations.
+After a school receives its award notification, it may use United Arts' contract templates and other services to ease facilitation of additional programs scheduled during that same school year; these programs must adhere to the same policies and timelines as grant-funded programs.

-Eligible schools may apply annually for a maximum total grant award of $1,400, contingent on the availability of funds.
+Eligible schools may apply annually for a maximum total grant award of $1,400, which is contingent on the availability of funds.

 Schools may apply for grant funding to support programs that are:

 - selected from the Artists in Schools Directory;